School Links with Church

 Reverend Yvonne Mullins is the Rector of the 5 Parishes and since October 2022, she has been a a regular visitor to our schools.
 She delivers half termly Collective worship to the whole school.
 She also visits classes to support the delivery of RE lessons or provide a different perspective within a specific topic including 'The Easter Experience' at St Swithun's Church and Mursley Church.

 Our children also visit church for our Harvest Service (EYFS, KS1 and KS2), Easter Services (EYFS, KS1 and KS2), Christmas Service (KS2), Christingle Services (EYFS and KS1) and attend numerous events that we put on throughout the year, including; Christmas concerts and Leavers’ services to name but a few.

 Milton Keynes Bridge Builder Trust (MKBT)

-While we await the appointment of a new Rector for the 5 Parishes, we have been lucky enough to receive outreach support from MKBT to support teachers with Spiritual, Moral, Social and Cultural development and Christianity as a part of Religious Education.
+We have been lucky enough to receive outreach support from MKBT to support teachers with Spiritual, Moral, Social and Cultural development and Christianity as a part of Religious Education.
 Everything they do is designed to be interactive, fun, inspiring and educational, using drama, games, group activities, personal reflection, stories, video clips and talks.
 All of the MKBT schools outreach support is inclusive and suitable for students and staff of all faiths and none.